Frequently Asked Questions

 Whenever Go Button is the front-most audio app running on your device and a show is open in Show Mode, Go Button will receive remote control commands from "Now Playing".
 Go Button will also send back basic information about the currently selected cue to display on your watch.
 You can use the Go Button "Configure Remote Control" screen to customize the actions that are performed for each of the remote control commands sent by "Now Playing".

 Go Button supports playback of DRM-free WAV, AIFF, AIFC, M4A, AAC, MP3, MOV, CAF, 3GP, and MPEG4 audio.
-On iOS 11, you can also play FLAC audio files.
+On iOS 11 and newer, you can also play FLAC audio files.

 We haven't found a limit yet in any practical playback situation.